the-fearless-knight/mass/README.md

 * Checks if the target is online (via fping)
 * Bruteforces subdomains via the 'subdomains-top1million-5000.txt' in Seclists (Change it if needed)
-* Interacts directly with the target, instead of relying on public data
+* Interacts directly with the target (like directory enumeration), instead of relying on public data

 # What will you need:
 * python3, fping and amass (since this is just a wrapper, not a full program)